Call Button

 What is the cause of Tension Type Headache?

-The traditional and old theory of the cause of Tension Type Headache was due to an increase in muscular tension around the head and scalp causing the tension type headache.
-Recent studies have proved this theory wrong, as researchers have found the tension in the scalp from those with tension headache to be no greater than those who were not suffering from headaches.
+The traditional and old theory of the cause of Tension Type Headache was due to an increase in muscle tension or muscle contractions around the head and scalp causing the tension type headache.
+Recent studies have proved this theory wrong, as researchers have found the tension in the scalp from those with tension headaches to be no greater than those who were not suffering from headaches.

-Recent discoveries and research have found the primary contributing factor of Tension Type Headache to be related to the neck; predominantly a fault in the upper cervical spine resulting in a SENSITISED BRAINSTEM to induce Tension Headaches.
-Interestingly, studies as early as in the year 1977 have found, through EMG, that the scalp muscle activation did not change, however, the muscles around the neck showed increased activity.
-This indicated a fault within the neck with those suffering from Tension Headaches rather than tension around the head.
+Recent discoveries and research have found the primary contributing factor of Tension Type Headache to be related to the neck; predominantly a fault in the upper cervical spine resulting in a SENSITISED BRAINSTEM which induces Tension Headaches.
+Interestingly, studies as early as in the year 1977 have found, through EMG (electromyography), that the scalp muscle activation did not change, however, the muscles around the neck showed increased activity.
+This indicated a fault within the upper neck with those suffering from Tension Headaches rather than tension around the head.

 About The Assessment Stage